 by Rachel Stuck, RDN & Nicole Parolisi

-If you’ve mastered meal prep, even just for one day, you know how beneficial it is.
-Having healthy meals on hand will help you stay on track and save time during a busy work week.
+Most people know what a balanced meal looks like, but preparation can be a struggle.
+If you’ve tried meal prep, even just for one day, you know how beneficial it is.
+Having healthy meals on hand will help you stay on track with your nutrition goals and save you time during the busy workweek.
 All it takes is a little effort, a few time-saving tips, and a plan.

-Pair hard-boiled eggs with a piece of sprouted grain bread, spinach, and mashed avocado or eat chilled with a piece of fruit and a small handful of almonds.
+Pair hard-boiled eggs with a piece of sprouted grain bread, spinach, and mashed avocado, or eat chilled with a piece of fruit and a small handful of almonds.

 Registered Dietitian Nutritionist Rachel Stuck has a background in culinary arts and nutrition counseling.
 Rachel takes a positive approach to nutrition: she avoids recommending restrictive diets and instead focuses on helping people choose foods that promote health and well-being.
 She is passionate about empowering and assisting Ixcela members as they develop their unique, gut-healthy lifestyles.